ICAPP Child and Adolescent Psychoanalytic Psychotherapy Courses

 What Is ICAPP

-ICAPP is recognised Australia wide and internationally as providing a comprehensive Training Program for professionals wanting to work therapeutically with children, adolescents and their families.
-We also run stand-alone courses on subjects of interest to those already working therapeutically with young people.
+ICAPP is recognised Australia wide and internationally as providing comprehensive courses for professionals wanting to work therapeutically with children, adolescents and their families.
+We run stand-alone courses on subjects of interest to those working therapeutically with young people.

 ICAPP was established in 1984 by Peter Blake and Averil Earnshaw after they had completed the postgraduate child psychotherapy training in London at the renowned Tavistock Clinic.
 Peter is a senior clinical psychologist and the author of the acclaimed book Child and Adolescent Psychotherapy, now in its third edition and used in universities and child and adolescent training in several countries.
 Averil Earnshaw was an eminent child psychiatrist and the author of Family Time and other books which focus on working with families.

-ICAPP is now a not-for-profit organisation committed to providing a high standard of training for those wanting to work psychodynamically with children, adolescents and their families.
+ICAPP is now a not-for-profit organisation committed to providing a high standard of courses for those wanting to work psychodynamically with children, adolescents and their families.

-All ICAPP training is offered via Zoom to Australian and international students.
+All ICAPP courses are offered via Zoom to Australian and international students.

-The next intake for the ICAPP Training Program and individual courses is now open for the year commencing February 2024.
+The next intake for ICAPP Courses will soon be open for the year commencing February 2026.

 1 Infant Observation